ivokovachki/ivokovachki/README.md

 Passionate about computer technology, I have been actively improving my knowledge and skills for the past three years.
 Currently, I am focused on C++ and preparing for the C++ Certified Associate Programmer (CPA) certification.

 ### Education
-University of Mining and Geology "St. Ivan Rilski" (2025 - Present)
+-University of Mining and Geology "St. Ivan Rilski" (2025 - Present)

--1st Year Computer Technologies in Engineering
+1st Year Computer Technologies in Engineering

   Excellence in Mathematics and Programming